-(WAUKESHA, WI) – As grilling season gets underway with Memorial Day and nice weather approaching, Waukesha County wants to reminder residents to recycle right by knowing the acceptable recyclables.
-We ask residents not to place propane cylinders, plastic bags, scrap metal and other potentially hazardous items in their curbside recycling container.
+(Waukesha, WI) – As grilling season gets underway with the return of nice weather, Waukesha County reminds residents to 'Recycle Right’.
+Residents should not place propane cylinders, plastic bags, scrap metal, or other potentially hazardous items into their curbside recycling container.

-“Residents should understand that improper disposal of dangerous and non-recyclable materials in the curbside recycling containers not only causes costly damage to the equipment, but also puts collection and recycling facility workers at serious risk,” said Rebecca Mattano, Recycling & Solid Waste Supervisor for Waukesha County.
+“Improper disposal of non-recyclable materials in their curbside containers can be dangerous.
+These items not only cause costly damage to the equipment, but also puts collection and recycling facility workers at serious risk,” said Rebecca Mattano, Recycling & Solid Waste Supervisor for Waukesha County.
 “Much of this work is done by hand, creating a hazardous situation for people who are providing service to us all.”

 Resident are encouraged to learn more about Waukesha County Recycling:

 - Waukesha County Recycles Mobile App: The free app provides detailed information on what is recyclable curbside as well as what and how to recycle or safely dispose of other items in the community, where to take them, along with navigation to the selected location.
 Available for download on the App Store and Google Play Store

 About the Department of Parks & Land Use